 The study also looked to see if the association between protein and mortality was different for different age groups.
 Low protein diets seemed to be more beneficial in mid-life.
 But, those benefits lessened as people got older.

 A big point here is that the study found these affects to be true for high ANIMAL protein diets.
 When plant-derived protein made up more of the protein in the individual's diet, the risk for death decreased.
+Literally, plant-based proteins showed the opposite effect that animal protein diets did.

 So what are we really learning here?